gmcmillan100/docs/pygarden.md

 ![](../images/pygarden.png)

-Each morning, I sit in the garden, meditate on scripture, reflect on life, and pray.
+Each morning, I sit in the garden, meditate on scripture, reflect on life, sing, pray, and make decisions.
 Here, I find love, strength, peace, and serenity.
 I learn to let go of fear, worry, and anxiety.

-God shows me the life cycle where plants grow, reproduce, die, and live again.
+God shows me the life cycle where plants grow, reproduce, die, and rise to live again.

 I gain insights in the pyGarden.
 For example, one carrot flower is a seed pod, containing 100s of seeds.
 God teaches me that he likes multiplication and reproduction for the next generation.
 God thinks big.
 He is not small minded and neither should I be in the way I live my life.